MEDICAL DEVICE GOLD PLATING

 Gold plating is often used in the production of high-tech lasers, including medical lasers that can be used for imaging and even closing wounds through cauterization.
 Battery casing is another application for Gold electroplating.
 For example, ProPlate® developed a selective plating process for an insulin pump battery casing for a large medical device OEM.
 The need for Gold plating the battery casing was for corrosion resistance.
 Palladium and Nickel under layers were plated before the Gold final layer.
 The solution developed by ProPlate® reduced the overall cost of plating by 40%, compared to the previous plating supplier, and provided a production environment to meet quantity demands.

 The joining of dissimilar materials is also made possible through Gold plating.
 Another example of an innovation pioneered by ProPlate® is Nitinol fused to dissimilar materials, such as stainless steel.
 Ni-Ti and stainless steel are very difficult to weld together due to Nitinol oxidizing naturally, making it not adhere properly.
 If micro-welded without the addition of plating, they can have poor tensile strength.
-Through electroplating, both ends of each material (SS and Nickel-Titanium) with Gold the materials can be successfully welded or soldered together.
+Through electroplating both ends of each material with Gold (SS and Nickel-Titanium), the materials can be successfully welded or soldered together.
 This is possible because ProPlate® has developed processes to electroplate both materials, and Gold is an excellent metal for solderability.
 This can grant substantial cost savings to make a component with less Nitinol because of its high cost.

 Medical braided catheters and guidewires can also benefit from Gold electroplating.
 As mentioned before, Gold is biocompatible and a dense radiopaque metal.
 ProPlate® has developed a proprietary process named, Vizi-Band®, which allows medical device manufacturers to accurately coat customized RO markers onto these components.
 Catheter braids with complex geometries can have a marker coated directly to them without crimping, and because it is atomically bonded, there is no risk for marker dislodgment.
 Also, guidewire bright tips can be Gold plated on for radiopacity where it is difficult for traditional markers to be installed.
 The more complex the geometry of a component, the more difficult or impossible it is for traditional markers to be installed, and with the need for miniaturization of microcatheters coatings, a marker band can allow for a lower profile compared to a machined band.
 Medical suture rings used for arterial, femoral, and venous cannulae introduction can require a radiopaque coating of Gold.